Sonic Adventure: Characters and art

 Sonic Team felt challenged by the new hardware to recreate Sonic and his world in a new way.
 They began development using the character designs from the Genesis games, but quickly discovered the characters' bodies were too short and their heads too big, making them difficult to see.
 Retro game characters, such as Pac-Man, were also being reborn in a more "urban" fashion around the same time, something that made Sonic Team jealous and feel the original character designs were dated.
 As such, Yuji Uekawa redesigned each character to suit the transition to 3D and to give them "new, edgy, more Western" design.
 Looking to the animation of Walt Disney and Looney Tunes for inspiration, he made Sonic more mature, taller and slimmer, and gave him longer quills.
-He darkened his blue color and gave him green irises in reference to Green Hill Zone.
+He darkened his blue color and gave him green irises to contrast with the rest of his color scheme, as well as reference Green Hill Zone.
 Uekawa tried to make Sonic look like a comic book character and compared the style to graffiti.
 After redesigning Sonic, he made the other characters fit this new art style.
 Hoshino noted that the characters' longer limbs made it easier to recreate their 2D poses in 3D.

 Sonic Adventure features two new playable characters, Big and Gamma.
 Sonic Team had already implemented an in-game fishing rod with no context or use, leading to the creation of Big.
 Big was designed to be giant and relaxed so the player would not expect something more intense.
 Gamma and his playstyle were created in response to fans who wanted elements of a shoot 'em up in Sonic and because of Iizuka's desire to include "some type of satisfying gameplay that couldn't be done with Sonic".
-Neither Big nor Gamma were intended to play a large role, thus both of their campaigns were short.
-Iizuka also wanted to create a villain who would have been impossible to make on older hardware.
-He settled on something liquid and transparent and created Chaos.
-Iizuka presented the concept to Naka, who was impressed.
-Chaos was originally intended to have realistic blue scales in his final form, but this was abandoned because of the technological constraints of the Dreamcast.
+Neither Big nor Gamma were intended to play a large role, so both of their campaigns were short.
+The antagonist, Chaos, had been conceived for Sonic X-treme.
+Iizuka wanted a villain who would have been impossible on older hardware and settled on something liquid and transparent.
+He presented the concept to Naka, who was impressed.
+Chaos was intended to have realistic blue scales in his final form, but this was abandoned because of the technological constraints of the Dreamcast.